Terms and Conditions of Sale

 - be allocated, in the event of allocation, successful snap and full payment of the price, the allocated domain name as the new holder with AFNIC.

-Horizon Investissement acts as seller of the rights of use over the domain names that it registers in its own name following the snap operation, to the exclusion of any brokerage activity or sales mandate on behalf of third-party holders.
-No sales mandate is entrusted by any third party to Horizon Investissement: the domain names put up for auction correspond exclusively to domain names being naturally released by AFNIC, which Horizon Investissement registers on its own behalf.
+Horizon Investissement acts as a service provider that captures and allocates .fr domain names on behalf of Customers, to the exclusion of any brokerage activity or sales mandate on behalf of third-party holders.
+No sales mandate is entrusted by any third party to Horizon Investissement: the domain names put up for auction correspond exclusively to domain names being naturally released by AFNIC, which Horizon Investissement seeks to register in the name of Customers.
 Milodomain.com therefore constitutes neither a marketplace between third-party holders, nor a voluntary public auction sale of movable goods within the meaning of Articles L. 321-1 et seq. of the French Commercial Code.

 In these T&Cs, the following terms shall have the meaning indicated: